 To prevent the further spread of the disease, rake up all fallen leaves and needles and destroy them.

 Ideally, susceptible fruit trees should not be kept on the same property as cedars and junipers.
 For ornamental evergreens, use species that do not get cedar-apple rust if you intend to grow apples.
-All eastern red cedars within half a mile of the orchard should be destroyed, if possible.
+Destroy all eastern red cedars within half a mile of the orchard if possible.
 A two-mile radius is even better.
 If this is not possible, select apple and crab apple varieties that are resistant to the disease.

 Another important aspect of preventing cedar-apple rust is maintaining general plant vigor.
 Be sure that each tree receives enough water and nutrition.